 We recognized revenue of approximately \$266.4 thousand and cost of goods sold of approximately \$52.8 thousand in the fiscal year ended May 31, 2022; none in fiscal year 2021.
 Revenue was related to the fulfillment of orders under a Compassionate Special Permit ("CSP") in the Philippines for the treatment of COVID-19 patients.
 Sales were made under the April 2021 exclusive supply and distribution agreement granting Chiral the right to distribute and sell up to 200,000 vials of leronlimab through April 15, 2022.
 At the time of the sales, FDA approval had not yet been received for leronlimab and the product sold was previously expensed as research and development expense due to its being manufactured prior to the commencement of the manufacturing of commercial grade pre-launch inventories.
 Therefore, COGS consists only of the costs of packaging and shipping of the vials, including related customs and duties.
-For additional information about revenue recognition and our inventories policies, refer to Note 2, Summary of Significant Accounting Policies, Revenue Recognition and Inventories to the consolidated financial statements of this prospectus.
+For additional information about revenue recognition and our inventories policies, refer to Note 2, Summary of Significant Accounting Policies - Revenue Recognition and - Inventories in the audited consolidated financial statements for the fiscal year ended May 31, 2022, included in this prospectus.